Archomeda/lots-raid-information/spirit-vale/vale-guardian/builds/condition-reaper.md

 If Sinister is not available on a trinket, use Rampager's.

 ### Weapons
+{% include templates/messages/info.html message="Note that these weapons have to be equipped as different weapon sets.
+This means scepter in set 1 as main hand, and dagger in set 2 as off hand.
+This allows you to weapon swap between the same weapons which is required by the sigils." %}

+{% include templates/builds/weapon-skills.html profession="Necromancer" mainhand="Scepter" %}
-{% include templates/builds/weapon-skills.html profession="Necromancer" mainhand="Scepter" offhand="Dagger" %}
+{% include templates/builds/weapon-skills.html profession="Necromancer" offhand="Dagger" %}
 Ideally these weapons have Sigils of Agony and Sigils of Geomancy.

 ### Utilities